gregwilton/spsave-watch/README.md

 Combine command line arguments with a configuration file:

 ```
-spsave-watch --path ./src --path ./test --config ./config.json
+spsave-watch --config ./config.json --path ./dist/main.js --path ./dist/vendor.js
 ```

 ## Configuration

-All properties listed in the example configuration file below are required but can be specified in multiple ways.
+All properties, listed in the example configuration file, below are required but can be specified in multiple ways.
 The following algorithm will be used to locate the values.

-1. Load the configuration JSON file (is the path was supplied as an argument).
+1. Load the configuration JSON file (from the path was supplied as an argument).
 2. Override any configuration values with the values supplied by the command line arguments.
 3. If no credentials have been supplied, look for a `credentials.json` in the